HaiderNuur/Data-Analyst-Journey/Facebook Courses/Statistics For Marketing/Quizzes.md

 - What does a measure of variation tell you about a dataset? > I.  How spread out the data is,
 - Which of the following is not how a marketer can use a measure of central tendency. > Predicting customer behavior

+# Week 2

+### Sampling
+= What is the difference between a population and a sample?
+> A population includes every individual in a group, while a sample is a subset of a population used to represent a group.
+- Which of the following are conclusions of the Central Limit Theorem?
+> I.	Large samples should have the same mean and standard deviation as the population., II.
+Large samples normalize data.
+- True or false: When choosing a sample, size doesn't matter. > False
+- What does the plateau effect state? > That after a certain point, adding more data to the sample will not increase accuracy.
+- What type of sampling is illustrated in the following scenario?
+A pollster wants to gauge public support for a new initiative.
+He decides to phone every fourth person listed in the phone book.
+> systematic sampling
+= A company has worksites across the country.
+Each of the worksites has roughly the same number of employees in similar roles.
+The company wants to sample their workers, but they are unable to visit all sites to collect their data.
+How should they go about sampling their population of employees?
+> cluster sampling

+### Distributions
+- How can knowing the probability distribution of customer data help a marketer?
+> I.   It can be used to predict future customer behavior,  III.
+It can inform a marketer about customer preferences
+- How does data with a high variance affect the shape of a distribution?
+> The distribution will have a short, wide shape.
+- What does a narrow and tall distribution tell you about the variance of the underlying data?
+> That the dataset has low variance.
+- Which of the following is not a type of distribution discussed in the lesson? > Positive
+- True or false: The following are the four transformations discussed in the lesson: Cube Root, Square, Square Root, Logarithmic > True
+- What does kurtosis describe? > It describes how data may be pulled up or down relative to the normal distribution.
+- What does skew describe? > It describes how the data may be pulled to the left or the right.
+- True or false: Data transformations can be used to correct for both skew and kurtosis in the data.
+> False

+### Quantitative variable
+- What is a quantitative variable? > It is a variable that represents a numerical value that can be interpreted mathematically.
+- Quantitative variables can be broken down into two categories.
+What are they? > Discrete and continuous
+- There are two categories of qualitative variables.
+What are they? > Nominal and ordinal

+## Graded Quiz
+- In the context of the graph of a distribution, what is the difference between skew and kurtosis?
+>  Skew affects the lean of the graph.
+Kurtosis affects the height and width of the graph.
+- What sampling technique is depicted in this scenario?
+A university athletics department wants to assess the quality of life for its student athletes.
+There are 1000 student athletes at the school, with 60% male and 40% female.
+The department polls 100 athletes, choosing 60 male athletes and 40 female athletes. > stratified
+- True or false: Transformations cannot correct for kurtosis. > true
+- Which of the following is not an example of a quantitative variable? > A person's phone number.
+- Which of the following is not an example of a qualitative variable? > The square footage of a house
+- Which is a subtype of quantitative variables? > continuous
+- What are dependent variables? > They are variables that you measure in a test.
+- What is the uniform distribution? > A distribution in which all values have an equal chance of happening.